PeymanMorteza/GEM/README.md

 ## GEM-score computation
 * Download the required data sets into ``./data/``.
-* Run the following to see performance of GEM method on OOD data using a WideResNet pretrained on CIFAR-10:
+* Run the following to see performance of GEM method on OOD data using a WideResNet architecture pretrained on CIFAR-10:
 ```
 bash run.sh GEM 0
 ```
-* Run the following to see performance of GEM method on OOD data using a WideResNet pretrained on CIFAR-100:
+* Run the following to see performance of GEM method on OOD data using a WideResNet architecture pretrained on CIFAR-100:
 ```
 bash run.sh GEM 1
 ```